unikraft/loupe/src/static-source-analyser/README.md

     --title "Coverage type"
 ```

 When the HTML folder (called either `coverage-benchmark` or `coverage-suite`) is generated, you can use the source analyser with the `--coverage [coverage-benchmark|coverage-suite]` keyword to analyse the coverage information.
 The tool can generate dot and pdf files for each system call (which contains the call trace).
 For this option, `graphviz` must be installed.
+The complete report with the results will be generated into a `results_[coverage-benchmark|coverage-suite]` folder.

 ### Architecture

 The current implementation is organized into eight different files.
 There are three main files that contain the logic of the source analyser: `source_analyser.py`, `process_call.py`, and `parser_clang.py`.
 The remaining four files contain helper functions, classes or data: `syscalls_list.py`, `utility.py`, `classes.py`, `check_syscall.py` and `output_html.py`.

-- The code for scanning syscall from source files (clang AST) is in `parser_clang.py`.
+- The code for scanning syscall from raw source files (clang AST) is in `parser_clang.py`.
 - The code for detecting syscalls from the RTL representation is in `source_analyser.py` and `process_call.py`.
 - The code for parsing and generating HTML folder/results is in `source_analyser.py` and `output_html.py`.
 - The code for manipulating the syscalls map is in `syscalls_list.py`.